af-inet/vplay/README.md

 # vplay (WIP)

-`vplay` is wrapper for the VLC Media Player CLI written in python.
+`vplay` is wrapper for the VLC Media Player CLI, written in python.

+## features